-Today the last levels of the scaffold on our spire has been 'struck', or taken down.
+In May the last levels of the scaffold on our spire were finally ‘struck’, or taken down.
 It reveals exactly what we had hoped for: a restored, beautified, and bold spire.

 It’s something new that harks back to something very old.
 The last time All Saints’ would have shown itself so proudly would have been in 1882.
 Then, like now, the dark flint, would have contrasted with the creamed Cotswold stonework.